-Joseph Jansma teaches private cello, piano, music theory, and music composition lessons in Ann Arbor, MI and is a Suzuki cello instructor at the Toledo Symphony School of Music.
+Joseph Jansma teaches private cello, piano, music theory, and music composition lessons in Ann Arbor, MI and was a former Suzuki cello, piano, and composition instructor at the Toledo Symphony School of Music in Toledo, OH from 2015-2017.
 He has been teaching private piano lessons since 2007, private cello and music composition lessons since 2008, and private theory lessons since 2009.
+He joined the Ann Arbor Suzuki Institute in 2015.

 Joseph has studied the piano for 22 years and the cello for 19 years.
 His notable teachers include Prof. Tanya Remenikova, Dr. James Fiste, Dr. Clyde Beavers, and Dr. Pablo Mahave-Veglia.
 He graduated from the University of Minnesota in 2012 with a Bachelor of Arts degree in Music where he focused on cello performance, music theory, and music composition.